Ethical Supplier Mandate for suppliers

 Note: The Mandate complements the best practice principles for procurement, which continue to apply to major and declared projects.

-Who the Mandate applies to
+Who is subject to the Mandate

 When the Mandate applies